not-na/matrixmirror/README.md

 The host software generates arbitrary frames and sends these to the firmware over one of the following transport protocols:
-- SPI (best performance, up to ~75FPS with sufficient compute and very stable)
+- SPI (recommended, best performance, up to ~75FPS with sufficient compute and very stable)
 - TCP (requires Pi Pico W, flaky and only about 15FPS)
 - Serial (both direct and tunneled via [tio](https://github.com/tio/tio), stable but slow)